sebolsita/VR_MSc_4_Light_And_Sound__Swansea_Railway_Station_VR/README.md

 - **Demonstration Video**:
   - Produce a video showcasing the scene and the implemented audio/visual effects.

-## Research and Documentation
+- **Research and Documentation**:

   - **2 Page Report**: Conduct research and write a report focusing on one of the following areas:
     - Current or future graphics techniques in VR rendering.
     - The use of sound in immersive applications.
     - Performance and optimization techniques in VR applications.

   - **1 Page Reflection**: Reflect on the project, detailing the development process, challenges faced, and lessons learned.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>